0x19/solc-switch/README.md

 📢 **Note for Windows Enthusiasts:** Testing on a Windows environment hasn't been done yet.
 If you're a Windows user, your feedback on its functionality would be invaluable.
 If you're passionate about contributing, your PRs are more than welcome!

+## Documentation

+For a comprehensive overview of `solc-switch`, its functions, and detailed usage instructions, please refer to the [official documentation](https://pkg.go.dev/github.com/0x19/solc-switch).

 ## Installation